mzattera/v4j/docs/010/index.md

 [TILTMAN (1967)](../biblio.md) 'm' appears most commonly at the end of a line, rarely elsewhere (b).

+[CURRIER (1976)](../biblio.md) advocated the idea of the line, when the text is running linearly, being a "functional entity", based on the below considerations:

+  2. There is, for instance, one symbol that, while it does occur elsewhere, occurs at the end of the last ‘words’ of lines 85% of the time".

 [BOWERN (2020)](../biblio.md)
 There are also characters which usually appear at the end of the last word of the line, particularly m.
 It is plausible that m m and g g are variant forms of the word-final glyphs -iin iin and -y y